liuchunchi/liuchunchi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I am Chunchi (Peter) Liu, currently a Network Security Researcher at Huawei Research.
+Hello, I am Chunchi (Peter) Liu, I lead network security innovation and standardization at Huawei Data Communications Product Line.
 I am a CS major PhD from George Washington University, class of 2020.
 Check out my [CV page](/cv/) or links below for more information :)

+Hiring!
+Fresh graduates and PhDs major in network security / cybersecurity / cryptography / computer science or other security related areas, please send resumes to liuchunchi [at] huawei.com.
+Base: Nanjing/Shanghai.

 > _Be the change you want to see in the world_